danidiaz/moo-nad/README.md

     logic :: M ()
     logic = do
-        call logger "this is a message"
+        self logger "this is a message"
-        call logger "this is another message"
+        self logger "this is another message"

 I received [this answer](https://stackoverflow.com/a/61642757/1364288), which worked fine.
 The answer also included the following comment: